injflea727/grove/README.md

 ### The Data Recorder

 The **Data Recorder** holds *records*, which may be documents, programs, or any other data.
-An record has a *name*, which must be unique among all records in the system.
+A record has a *name*, which must be unique among all records in the system.
 It also has *content*.

 Data written to the recorder will persist across